-We will pay an additional disability benefit of 10% of your gross disability payment to a maximum benefit of \$1,000 per month.
+We will pay an additional disability benefit of 10% of your gross disability payment to a maximum benefit of \$250 per week.

 This benefit is not subject to policy provisions which would otherwise increase or reduce the benefit amount such as Deductible Sources of Income.
-However, the Total Benefit Cap will apply.

-In addition, we will make monthly payments to you for 3 months following the date your disability ends if we determine you are no longer disabled while:
+In addition, we will make weekly payments to you for 3 weeks following the date your disability ends if we determine you are no longer disabled while:

-- you are participating in the Rehabilitation and Return to Work Assistance program;
+- you are participating in the Rehabilitation and Return to Work Assistance program; and - you are not able to find employment.

-and

-- you are not able to find employment.